wahib-git/wahib-git/README.md

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">

 🚀 **About Me**
-<h3 I'm a second-year Digital Sciences Engineering student  passionate about development and highly enthusiastic about AI technologies.
+<h4> 💡I'm a second-year Digital Sciences Engineering student  passionate about development and highly enthusiastic about AI technologies.

-💡 I thrive on building solutions that make a difference, exploring new technologies, and solving challenges across various domains.

-🌟 Whether it’s programming, prototyping, or innovating, I enjoy the process of turning ideas into reality.
+     🌟 As a Backend Developer Whether it’s programming, prototyping, or innovating, I enjoy the process of turning ideas into reality
- Backend Developer

 - 🔭 Currently working on: building and deploying end-to-end web application powred by AI.

 - 🌱 Actively learning: **Gen AI**, **NLP**, and **Deep learning**
 - 💡 Interests: Human-centered tech, Social Impact Projects.
 - 👯 Open to collaborations in: full stack web developpment, AI, MLOps Projects, and Empowerment Initiatives
-- 🎯 Mission: Empower, Lead, and Create meaningful tech solutions </h3>
+- 🎯 Mission: Empower, Lead, and Create meaningful tech solutions </h4>

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">